 What Is Colocation (Colo)?
-Everything You Need to Know
+Everything You Need To Know

 If your business depends on consistent uptime and data security, where you house your IT infrastructure matters.
 Many organizations are finding that colocation – often referred to as “colo – offers the performance and protection they need without the cost and complexity of having to build and operate their own data centers.